 Most of the treatment suites offer your own TV to watch.
 You can also listen to your favorite music on your headphones or ear buds.

 With advances in the last two decades, the most commonly-used chemotherapy drugs for lung cancer now have minimal nausea and vomiting.
 You may also be given anti-nausea medications.

 Fatigue is another common side effect.
 The stress and worry of having cancer can mean you may be getting less sleep.

 Some chemotherapy drugs can also change your white and red blood cell counts; those will be closely monitored to ensure that you don't become anemic.
 Often a change in diet and nutrition can help offset some of the fatigue-inducing effects of chemotherapy.
 Learn more about how our oncology dieticians can help you.

-You will also have access to EvergreenHealth's Palliative Care experts, who can help with symptom management and comfort care.
+You will also have access to EvergreenHealth's Palliative Medicine experts, who can help with symptom management and comfort care.